 According to the manufacturer it is just 72 grams and can boil 1L of water in as little as 3 minutes.
 Given my old stove weighed in at 124g new, and was getting pretty sluggish, this seemed a huge improvement.

-During the seven day walk, I cooked every lunch on the Optimus, and dinner and cups of tea on one wet night.
+During the seven day walk, I cooked every lunch on the Optimus, along with all dinners and even cups of tea on one wet night.
 Some of the meals I cooked required extensive simmering — up to 15 minutes — so I expected the fuel use to be substantial.
 Amazingly I used not much more than half a 227g canister of gas by the end of the week.
 I was blown away by how reasonable this was, given the intense flame this stove emits when turned up on high.

 The big issue I have had in the past when borrowing other people’s stoves is with simmering.
 It seems any stove can blast out the gas, but when you need a precise, low flame, many either cannot go low enough without extinguishing, or lack the fine control needed to get the heat just right.
 Once I got use to the Optimus I found this to be pretty good.